Candy corn recalled over allergy alert

 - Highland Park Market in Glastonbury, Connecticut

-Anyone with the recalled candy is urged to return it where they bought it for a full refund.
+Anyone with the recalled candy is urged to return it to the place of purchase for a full refund.
 Anyone with questions can contact the company at 1-508-832-6300 Monday – Friday 8 a.m. – 5 p.m.
 ET.